 - Rita Bass Trauma and EMS Education Institute

 There are specific guidelines that must be following regarding medication.
-We are unable to accept any medication at school, including over-the-counter products, without the required documentation below.
-Please review the attachments for these requirements and complete any required documentation with both the parent’s/legal guardian’s signature and the physician’s signature prior to bringing any medication to school.
+We can only accept medication at school, including over-the-counter products, with the required documentation below.
+Please review the documents for these requirements and complete any required documentation with both the parent’s/legal guardian’s signature and the physician’s signature prior to bringing any medication to school.